 Under the Mice and other pointing devices heading, you should see a list of all drivers currently in use for your active touchpad and computer mouses.
 Right-click on the driver name and then left-click Update driver to update it.

-Follow the update instructions to update your driver, and then reboot your computer to finish installation.
+Follow the update instructions to update your driver, and then reboot your computer to finish the installation.